diceyecid/Anima/README.md

-# Anima
+# Object-Aware Cartoonization

-An object-aware cartoonization method
+An object-aware cartoonization method using CartoonGAN and Mask R-CNN.

 ## Installation